SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO_4G_LTE_NIM.md

 Here you can find the system **Interfaces** status, configurations and **communication statistics** (Bandwidth, Input/Output Throughput, In/Out Utilization, ..).

-Here you can also find the **Measurement Configuration** and the **DCF Info** pagebuttons.
+Here you can also find the **Measurement Configuration** and the **DCF Info** page buttons.

-The first can be used to enable\disable the display and the calculation of communications KPIs, while the second contains information on the interfaces used by the Dataminer Conectivity Framework.
+The first can be used to enable\disable the display and the calculation of communications KPIs, while the second contains information on the interfaces used by the DataMiner Connectivity Framework.

 ### WAN Configurations